fortrabbit/legal/acceptable-use-policy.md

 last modified: 5th of August 2021

+We provide you with keys to a powerful computing platform.
+Use our services in a considerate and professional way.
+Make fair use of this.
+This document outlines what is not allowed here.

 fortrabbit is intended to be used to host websites, web-applications, and web-APIs.
 This policy describes forbidden uses.
 The examples described here are not exhaustive.
 We may modify this policy at any time.

 ## Prohibited content